MyPsyche™ Logo

 If I feel that my service and skills will not meet your requirements I will discuss this with you and work with you to find a suitable alternative.

-I offer short and long-term, face-to-face and online therapy via a secure platform.
+I offer short and long-term online therapy via a secure platform.
 Sessions are held weekly and are 50 minutes long.
 I am also able to offer fortnightly sessions.

 I offer a free 15-minute phone call which provides an opportunity to discuss your concerns and decide if how I work meets your needs.
 Following this there is no obligation to continue.

-The cost of each session is £45 and payment is via bank transfer.
-I reserve a number of spaces at a reduced cost, so please enquire if cost is a concern.
+The cost of each session is £50 and payment is via bank transfer.
 I politely request 24hrs notice for cancellation of sessions or the full fee will be charged.
+Concessional rates available for students.

 It is difficult for me to commit to a time each week - can I still have counselling?